 Days went by.
 Nobody said a word about my nakedness.
 Not the kids.
 Not their mothers.
 No one.

 Their silence ate me up.
 I lost sleep.
 I ate everything in sight.

 A month later, I got my chance.
 I was at the neighborhood playground.
 As Amy, another mother and I sat watching the kids, I casually, acting totally disinterested, asked, “So… Amy… Did your kids ever… Ahhh… say anything about seeing me naked?”

 I couldn’t believe it.
 Not one of them had said a word.

-My naked body hadn’t cause one comment.
+My naked body hadn’t caused one comment.
 Had not made the smallest impression.
-It was as if, no one had even noticed.
+It was as if no one had even noticed.

 Knowing I should be thrilled.